eoinkelly/notes/elasticsearch/elasticsearch.md

         * store geometric shapes
     * `completion`

-? array, binary object,

-Limiting the number of mappings which can be created
+#### Limiting the number of mappings which can be created

-"Mapping explosion" can be caused if you insert a bunch of documents which have very different shapse.
+"Mapping explosion" can be caused if you insert a bunch of documents which have very different shapes.
 You can set some params to control this:

 * `index.mapping.total_fields.limit`
     * The maximum number of fields in an index.